SunnyCat2013/lizhenyang.github.io/posts/English/liulishuo.md

 - Christmas
 - Dragon Boat Festival
 - Easter is a religious festival.
+- Children believe Santa Claus will put presents in their stocking on Christmas Eve.
+- Many people will make New Years's resolutions before New Year's Day.
+- I wish you a happy and prosperous New Year!

+# Makeup
+- Foundation 粉底
+- Nail polish 指甲油
+- Premier
+- Sunscreen 防晒霜
+- concealer 遮瑕
+- Highlighter 高光
+- Eyeliner 眼线
+- Lipstick 口红
+- Perfume 香水
+- Fake eyelash 假睫毛
+- I didn't wear any makeup yesterday.
+- She dyed her hair blonde.
+- I painted my nails black.
+- Do you watch reviews about facial masks online?

 ## driving
 - You were going well above the speed limit.